diegodrf/diegodrf/README.md

 I’m learning C#, ASP.NET and Dart Flutter.
 Why two languages?
 Because I love backend.
 But sometimes we need a screen to see some value in our projects.
 So in a future I can be a Fullstack mobile, or maybe Fullstack web using Flutter web.

-English...
-It's my  weakness.
-I can study and understand [Assembly Language](https://en.wikipedia.org/wiki/Assembly_language), but I can't understand English :laughing:.
-I'm Brazilian, but I'm living in Canada, so I need to do my best :muscle:.
-So let's talk and help me to improve.
-I accept tips.:pray:

 ### Here I show some repositories based on courses
 - **C#**
 	- [Modeling Rich Domains](https://github.com/diegodrf/ddd-rich-domain-course-baltaio)